 When you are looking at working capital, remember, as always, to look at its trend over time.

 Inventory is classified as a current asset on the company’s balance sheet.
 There are three types: raw materials, work in progress, and finished goods.

 You’ll need to familiarize yourself with how the company you are looking at values its inventory.
 There are three methods that are used in high-volume and non-specific types of inventory: First In, First Out (FIFO), Last In, First Out (LIFO), and Weighted Average.
 But a car dealership, for example, would not use any of these three to value its inventory: they would use a method called “specific identification” because of the uniqueness of each inventory asset.
 A site like investopedia.com does a good job of explaining how these methods work.

 Investors and analysts use a business’s inventory turnover to calculate how many times it sells its products over a given period of time, such as a year.
 An optimal turnover of inventory is a primary source of revenue generation.

-When you are looking at inventory, get a breakdown with the details of each item.
+When you are looking at inventory, get a breakdown of the details of each item.
 Ask when the business last did a physical count.
 Physical counts are typically done quarterly or annually.
-However, some companies use perpetual inventory accounting systems which transfer inventory to the accounting category cost of goods sold without performing an actual physical count.
+However, some companies use perpetual inventory accounting systems, which transfer inventory to the accounting category cost of goods sold without performing an actual physical count.